lsu-ddem/LSU-Pathways-Main/content/grants/_index.md

 ## Micro-Credential Grant
 <br>

 What is the Louisiana STEM Micro-Credential Project?
 This project involves the development and testing of a set of micro-credentials intended to allow teachers to apply what they have learned through their STEM Pathway training to the classes they teach.
-The partners involved in this project include:

-- Louisiana Department of Education (LDOE)
-- Louisiana State University (LSU)
-- BloomBoard
-- RAND Corporation
+The micro-credential grant is no longer actively recruiting, but check back here for the results of the study which will be available in 2025!

 <br>
 <!-- <a href="../../brochures/MicrocredentialFlyer.pdf" target="_blank"><button style= "background-color:#fdd023; border: none ; border-radius: 5px; padding: 12px"> Micro-Credential Flyer </button></a>  -->